top of page

 The journey from Malacca to Larkin Sentral is around 3 hours with one rest stop or 2.5 hours non-stop.
 Again, watch your water intake before the journey.

 If you are heading to JB CIQ for Singapore directly during peak hours, the coach will probably be caught in slow traffic.
 You will need to hold your bladder until you can get to a washroom in JB CIQ.
 If you really need a washroom urgently when in the coach, sound it out to the driver before the coach gets off the North-South Highway.
-The driver will be very unwilling to find a rest stop for you once the coach gets nearer to JB CIQ amidst traffic congestions.
+The driver will be very unwilling to find a rest stop once the coach enters Johor Bahru amidst traffic congestions.

-Going to Larkin Sentral actually creates a washroom break before continuing the journey to Singapore in another bus of preference — we preferred this way of travelling.
+Going to Larkin Sentral creates a washroom break before continuing the journey to Singapore in another bus of preference — we prefer this way of travelling.

 #4.
 Take Bus At Larkin Sentral for Singapore

-If you are back at Larkin Sentral, take SBS Transit 170, Causeway Link CWL (or CW1 / CW2) or Singapore-Johor Express (SJE) at Gate 1 & 2 to Singapore.
+If you are back at Larkin Sentral, take SBS Transit 170, Causeway Link CWL or Singapore-Johor Express (SJE) at Gate 1 & 2 to Singapore.

 And you are back in Singapore!

-After getting used to travelling to Malacca this way, it will be easier to plan trips further north to Kuala Lumpur, Ipoh, Cameron Highlands, Penang, etc, or west to Taman Negara (National Park) and the resort isles.
+After getting used to travelling to Malacca this way, it will be easier to plan trips further north to Kuala Lumpur, Ipoh, Cameron Highlands, Penang, etc, or west to Taman Negara (National Park) and the resort isles along the eastern coast.

-It is definitely cheaper to make the trip yourself.
+It is definitely cheaper to do the trip yourself.

 bottom of page